 Author: Phillip B Gottfredson has been devoted to researching the Utah Black Hawk War for decades, from 1989 to the present.
 The following is a random collection of a few old unedited articles and notes Gottfredson wrote while on his journey-of-discovery.
 Phillip traveled throughout North and South America learning the life-ways and history of Native Americans that he wrote about in his book "Black Hawk's Mission Of Peace."

 D. Robert Carter's Founding Fort Utah But I am most impressed by his accuracy of the event, but is the victor's point of view, and most importantly the respectful way he has portrayed our Native people.

-The Silent Victims ..there are those who live their lives in shame, who have no voice or ears to hear their agony.
+The Silent Victims are those who live their lives in shame, who have no voice.
+We have no ears to hear their agony.

 Secret of the Bones An extensive analysis of seven American Indian skeletons unearthed in a mass grave in Nephi last year shows that the men and boys did not die in a skirmish with Mormon settlers, as most historical records suggest, but were killed execution-style.